Hadrian77/adrianharris.dev/src/content/blog/priority-states.md

 *If we kill sessions without notifying the user they can lose their unsubmitted changes.*

-*Even if we allow a user a new session, we probably need to block them temporarily to warn them before killing an old session*
+*Even if we allow a user a new session, we probably need to block them temporarily to warn them before killing an old session.*

-*Implementation could potentially look very similar between both approaches anyway,*
+*Implementation could potentially look very similar between both approaches anyway.*

 *A bunch more details that a domain expert would pick up on.*